Letter of Intent for Dental School

 Dentistry schools have a competitive admissions process, and a letter of intent allows applicants to distinguish themselves from the crowd.
 The contents of a well-written letter generally include the following:

 • Commitment.
 The letter’s primary purpose is to demonstrate the applicant’s commitment to attending the school if admitted.
-The letter should clearly state that this is the student’s top choice and that they will attend.
+The letter should clearly state that this is the student’s top choice.

 • Gratitude.
 The student should take the opportunity to demonstrate their appreciation for being interviewed and for the reader’s time and consideration.